AOPA will lead the advisory committee that will set key standards for unmanned aerial vehicles (UAVs) flying in U.S. airspace.

 UAV operations in the U.S. are currently very limited.
 The drones fly within special-use airspace, either restricted areas or military operations areas.
 Outside of such airspace, UAV operations must have a "Certificate of Authorization" approved by both the air traffic and flight standards branches of the FAA.
 The operations have to be conducted within strict parameters, including using chase planes and/or ground spotters to monitor their activity.

-There are some tough hurdles to jump before UAVs and general aviation aircraft can share airspace.
+There are some tough hurdles to jump before UAVs can share our airspace.

 "Consider operating from a public-use airport," said Kenagy.
 "The UAV not only will have to 'detect and avoid' other aircraft, it will have to fit into the traffic pattern and communicate its intentions to other pilots."